 Toxicology - In-depth Research Guide

-This guide is designed to assist patrons who wish to do an in-depth search of the detailed toxicology of a particular substance or need to make an extensive review of a topic related to toxicology such as endocrine disrupters.
-If a concise overview of the toxic effects of a particular substance or a brief listing of major toxicological databases are needed, please refer to the sources listed on UB University Libraries overview Toxicology Resources by Subject Guide.
+This guide is designed to assist patrons who need to do an in-depth search of the detailed toxicology of a particular substance or make an extensive review of a topic related to toxicology such as endocrine disrupters.
+If a concise overview of the toxic effects of a particular substance or a brief listing of major toxicological databases is needed, please refer to the sources listed on UB University Libraries overview Toxicology Resources by Subject Guide.

 - Major Databases